 The Plan's Retirement Preservation Fund ("RPF" or the "Fund") is a stable value investment option for the Plan's participants only.
 The RPF is invested in a money market fund, a common/collective trust (the "Retirement Preservation Trust"), traditional guaranteed investment contracts ("GICs"), and synthetic GICs.
-Average duration for all investment contracts was 2.7 years at January 31, 2008 and 2007.
+The synthetic GICs are secured by underlying fixed income assets.
+Average duration for all investment contracts was 2.7 years at January 31, 2007.
 There are no reserves against the contract value for credit risk of the contracted issuer or otherwise.